 Lack of future planning

-In the restaurant industry, one year you could be popular, and the next year you could experience a downturn.
+In the restaurant industry, you could be popular one year, and the next year, you could experience a downturn.
 It’s important not to dwell too much on current successes.
 Evaluate what competitors are doing, and utilize innovative ways to improve satisfaction and profits.

 No competitive differentiation